RanjanaRK/shortify-api/README.md

-# 🔗 URL Shortener – Backend
+# 🔗 Shortify – Backend

-Backend service for a production-grade URL shortener built with Node.js, Express.js, MongoDB, and JWT authentication.
+Backend service for a production-grade Shortify built with Node.js, Express.js, MongoDB, and JWT authentication.

 This service provides secure URL shortening with authentication,